sgneha/letsConnect/Process followed.md

 copy the string from atlas after hitting connect

-- create a folder config-inside it
+- create a folder in root config-inside it

-  1. create file default.json and put that copied string in json with your password.⇒
+  1. create file default.json and put that copied string in json with your password(mongo db atlas password)

   2. create another file db.js for connection⇒ this connection can also be done inside server.js but better not to do clutter that file.

 For connection we can use `mongoose.connect(db)` which will return promise with .then .catch but through out the course we will be using async await as it is new standard and much cleaner. (it makes your code synchronous even though it is asynchronous)